-What are the new airline restrictions for family pets?
+What are the new airline restrictions?

 Another change to airline policies are the breeds of pets which will be accepted for transport.
 While airlines have always had breed restrictions, many breeds could still fly if they had a customized crate.
 With the recent changes however, many of these breeds can no longer fly.
 This is due to a combination of factors including some breeds being classified as very strong, and other breeds being brachycephalic, or snub-nosed.
 As with the temperature restrictions, if your pet is traveling internationally some of the international carriers have more flexibility.
 While some of these restrictions may seem inconvenient, they are to ensure your pet’s safety for their health and well-being while traveling.

-The last change is that now many airlines will no longer accept larger dogs which require a giant or 700 series crate.
+The last change is that now many airlines will no longer accept larger dogs which require an extra-large or 700 series crate.
 Each aircraft is set-up to only receive cargo and crates of certain dimensions.
 That is why it is beneficial to work with a pet relocation company, as they are familiar with which airlines and aircrafts can accommodate your pets.
 While the aircrafts themselves have not changed, many airlines now will only accept medium sized and smaller pets, which can fit into a 500 series crate or smaller.